Spagettileg/Amber-Club/README.md

 **Footer** (repeated on all pages) includes please drink responsibility narrative and link to external website.
 Trading links to gallery and shopping.
 Social media links and fonts secured from bootstrap / font awesome5.
 The links are wired to Whiskey-Drops' respective social media sites.
 Again, the .hover pseudo class has been used to provide a background colour change (pencil grey to yellow) and font colour change too.
 Site links allow the use to access about, contact us, cookies, faqs, privacy policy and terms & conditions.
 The lower footing allows for Whiskey-Dropp' business operating years, powered by Javascript, copyright and web designer information.

 **Important** - *The products on show are for illustration purposes only and have not been wired to a formal ordering and payments process.
 This upgrade is planned for a future release.*

+### Features left to implement
+-	Add registration and user authentication to protect website from accidental or malicious attack
+-	Create a product ordering and payments process (inc shopping cart) to enable users to purchase products
+    -	Link for product orders to a `postgreSQL` database with `Stripe` payment functionality
+-	Add a web hit counter to understand popularity of website
+-	Create a member feedback / blog function to help promote continuous improvement of UXD (User Experience Design) for user enjoyment and UCD (User Centred Design) to create great products

 ## Tests
 A user [testing matrix](https://github.com/Spagettileg/Whiskey-Drop/blob/master/testing/user-testing-whiskey-dropvfinal.zip) has been produced in MS Excel, but saved as .pdf to visualize here on GitHub.
 It outlines the various tests I made to ensure the site renders consistently across different platforms, and that each functionality behaves as intended.